 Gluten-Free Chocolate Oatmeal

-- Remove from heat.
-Stir in flaxseeds and pumpkin seeds.
-Cover and let mixture rest for 2 minutes.
+- Remove mixture from heat, stir, and allow mixture to rest for 2 minutes.